7 Marketing Metrics Every Manufacturer Should be Tracking

 Ideally this rate should never rise above 60%.
 You need to make some serious adjustments to your message, homepage design, and some of your CTAs if your bounce rate is this high.

-Pages Ranked
+#4 Number of Pages Ranked

-Leads Generated
+#5 Number of Leads Generated

-Conversion Rate
+#6 Lead Conversion Rate

-Return on Investment (ROI)
+#7 Return on Investment (ROI)

 Next Steps for Your Marketing Team

-This is why you should keep a close eye on these metrics and make adjustments as you go along.
 The same principles of traditional marketing apply to web-based marketing campaigns.
 You need to build trust and authority with your digital audience, using these metrics as indicators of your progress.

 Read